4n6kween/PlistParser/README.md

 # PlistParser

 PlistParser is a shell script that extracts timestamps in Property Lists into an Sqlite database.
 It will run on a decompressed directory or a parsed Itunes Backup.
-This project was written as a quarantine hobby🤪!
+This project was written as a quarantine hobby so it's beginnernoob-level🤪!

 This script was tested on MacOS Catalina 10.15.7.